 As a golden sun set in the West, I thought about the laws of gravity a bridge seems to defy.
 The connection between bridges and an intercessor danced in my head.
 I thought of Paul’s words.

 For this reason also, since the day we heard of it, we have not ceased to pray for you and to ask that you may be filled with the knowledge of His will in all spiritual wisdom and understanding.~Colossians 1:9 NASB

 Webster defines an intercessor as an intermediary between a person and God.
-They can connect with God in a specific way to move obstacles through prayer, just like a bridge is able to connect a traveler to his destination.
-I pondered how a bridge can stay in position, seemingly defying gravity.
-The Lord whispered into my spirit, “It is held together by forces which make things move, but also make things stand still.”
+They can connect with God in a specific way to move obstacles through prayer, just as a bridge connects travelers to their destinations.
+The Lord whispered to my spirit, “The bridge is held together by forces which make things move and by things that stand still.”

-In the Kingdom of God, Jesus Christ is the force balancer . . . the one behind the scenes creating a balance between that which squeezes or presses us and that which stretches us.
-We, the bridge builder intercessors, are the ones sending the prayers up to Jesus Christ our Lord.
+In the Kingdom of God, Jesus is the force balancer . . . the one behind the scenes creating a balance between that which squeezes or presses us and that which stretches us.
+We, the bridge builder intercessors, are the ones sending prayers up to Jesus Christ our Lord.

 Praying always with all prayer and supplication in the Spirit, and watching thereunto with all perseverance and supplication for all saints.~Ephesians 6:18 NASB

-Start believing God created you to build bridges in the spiritual realm.
-As believers, we have been placed here to do the work for the Father.
+The enemy never wants us to intercede, but we must be consistent with our intercession.
+As believers, we have been placed here to do the Father’s work.
 God has given us spiritual authority to defeat the schemes of the enemy and connect the spiritual over the natural on behalf of our friends.

 Share ways you can be a bridge-builder.

 Lord, thank You for Your purposes.
 We are living in times when the body of Christ needs more bridge builders.
 Help me to connect Christ to a fallen world, so that there can be balance.
 Help me to think of someone today who may need me to pray for them.